Free Website Content - RSS Feed Etiquette

 4. HTML

-While the specification is not explicit, it
+While the specification is not explicit,

-Channel or Item titles.
+the Channel or Item titles.
 For maximum feed compatibility,

-the only place you should use HTML is in the RSS Feed Item
+the only place you should use HTML is in the RSS Feed

-Description.
+Item Description.

 5. GUID

-GUID (Global Unique IDentifiers) are not required.
+GUID (Global Unique IDentifiers) are not

-However, publishers are encouraged to use a unique string
+required.
+However, publishers are encouraged to use

-in the GUID field.
-Many RSS readers look for GUID changes
+a unique string in the GUID field.
+Many RSS readers

-to determine if new items are available in an RSS feed.
+available in an RSS feed.

 6. Images

-If you are including an image with the feed,
+If you are including an image with the

-is 144x400).
-If you are including an image in the RSS feed's
+allowed size is 144x400).
+If you are including an image

-Item Description or Enclosure fields, there are no size
+in the RSS feed's Item Description or Enclosure fields,

-limitations, but keep in mind that excessively large graphics
+there are no size limitations, but keep in mind that

-will negatively impact the amount of time it takes to load
+amount of time it takes to load the feed.

 7. Favicons

-Some RSS readers and search engines will display
+Some RSS readers and search engines will

-website's domain.
+directory of your website's domain.

 8. URLs